cogentcore/core/README.md

-# egpu
-Emergent GPU support for compute
+# VGPU: Vulkan GPU Framework for Graphics and Compute, in Go